Cheltenham Festival 2026: How To Make Your Bet

 The Short Version

 Cheltenham runs March 10-13.
 Four days, 28 races, Gold Cup on the Friday.
 Open a Bet365 account, bet £10, get £30 in free bets.
 Stick to win bets and each way bets until you're comfortable.
 Set a budget.
 Don't blindly back favourites.
 Watch the races live on the app.
-And most importantly, enjoy it - because when the Cheltenham Roar hits on Tuesday afternoon, there is nothing else in sport quite like it.
+And most importantly, treat it as entertainment - because when the Cheltenham Roar hits on Tuesday afternoon, there is nothing else in sport quite like it.

 Open Account Offer.
 Bet £10 & Get £30 in Free Bets for new customers at bet365.
 Min deposit requirement.
 Free Bets are paid as Bet Credits and are available for use upon settlement of bets to value of qualifying deposit.
 Min odds, bet and payment method exclusions apply.
 Returns exclude Bet Credits stake.
 Time limits and T&Cs apply.
 Registration required.
 18+.